 In line with Article 32(1) of the EBGL and Article 10 of the LFCBOA, Elia takes into account the sharing of reserve capacity with neighbouring TSOs in the dimensioning of its balancing capacity.
 This only concerns sharing agreements on mFRR as Elia does not have sharing agreements on aFRR.
-Elia already disposes of agreements with RTE, TENNET and NGESO that facilitate the sharing of mFRR.
-Each of these agreements is operational in 2020 and facilitates a positive and negative shared capacity of 350 MW.
-Furthermore, a fourth sharing agreement with AMPRION is foreseen to be operational in 2021, also facilitating a positive and negative shared capacity of 350 MW.
+Elia disposes of agreements with RTE, TENNET, NGESO and the German TSOs that facilitate the sharing of mFRR.
+Each of these agreements facilitates a positive and negative shared capacity of 350 MW.
 It is however to be stressed that these contracts are voluntary, and can be subject to modifications on request of the counter-party.